saan800/saansoft-cqrs/README.md

 ## TODO

+change message, publisher and subscriber to use message meta dictionary

-Decorator - generate Id
+bus Decorator - generate Id

 IInMemory***Bus for publishers
 - tryExecute / queue / fetch

 no base interface for repositories, use types for messages

-split mongo store into 3

 all messages - attribute to have queue group name (for aws/azure/etc)

-event handlers - have attribute on handler that indicates running order priority

 ## Feature ideas